khuldoon1994/fcmConditioningKhuldoon/core/mathOperations/README.md

 <h3>moMakeFull.m</h3>
 Elevates the given input vectors (provided as a matrix) to the given higher dimension.
 This is done by setting the new dimensions to a given default value.

+<h3>moParseFunctionHandle.m</h3>
+Function which extracts a function handle from a data structure and parses it to the output variable.
+It warns you, if the function handle is not defined in the data structure.

+<h3>moParseScalar.m</h3>
+Function which extracts a scalar value from a data structure and parses it to the output variable.
+It warns you, if the scalar value is not defined in the data structure.

+<h3>moParseScalarWithoutWarning.m</h3>
+Same as moParseScalar, but without a warning.

 <h3>moPseudoDeterminant.m</h3>
 A function returning the pseudo determinant for non-square matrices